Who can get help from Adult Social Care and Health

 Your financial situation

 We will also ask you some basic questions about your income and savings.
 Care and support services are not free – they are means-tested.
-Even if you qualify for help from us, you’ll probably need to pay something towards it.
+Even if you qualify for help from us, it's likely you’ll need to pay towards your care.

 Your support plan

-After your assessment, if you are eligible for our help then we will help you to put a support plan together.
-This says what you need help with and how any support will be provided.
+If you are eligible for our help then we will help you to create a support plan.
+Your support plan says what you need help with and how your support will be provided.
 You can create your support plan yourself or ask someone to help you with it, such as:

 • family or friends